 Short Description

-This indicator tracks changes in the population status (occurrence, abundance and condition) of fish and shellfish species at risk of depletion.
-The indicator is derived from individual species assessments based on scientific survey data; note that a subset of species may also be included in indicator ‘C6 Diverse seas: status of threatened and declining features’.
-Species considered at risk will be assessed to account for the impact of change in environmental conditions and human activities to identify if species are adversely impacted by human activities.
+This indicator tracks changes in the occurrence of sensitive fish species at risk of depletion.
+The indicator is derived from individual assessments of populations based on scientific survey data; note that a subset of species may also be included in indicator C6 Diverse seas: status of threatened and declining features.
 The indicator is linked to the UK Marine Strategy Descriptor 1 (biodiversity) and the Convention for the Protection of the Marine Environment of the North-East Atlantic (OSPAR).

 Readiness and links to data

-This indicator is not available for reporting in 2024 in a finalised form.
-An interim indicator is presented here based upon individual species assessments conducted for OSPAR common indicator “Recovery in the Population Abundance of Sensitive Fish Species”, produced as part of the OSPAR Quality Status Report (QSR) 2023.
-Species are assessed for evidence of a significant increase or decrease in frequency of occurrence across the assessment period (2015 to 2020) compared to a reference period.
-There is an aspiration to reverse any long-term depletion of species populations, so the basis of the assessment is a long-term reference period inclusive of all years prior to the assessment period for which there are robust survey data (that is 1983 to 2008).
+Species are assessed for evidence of a significant increase or decrease in frequency of occurrence across the assessment period (2015 to 2020) compared to a reference period, and results of these assessments are presented here.
+There is an aspiration to reverse any long-term depletion of species populations, so the basis of the assessment is a long-term reference period inclusive of all years prior to the assessment period for which there are robust survey data (that is, 1983 to 2014).
 To identify whether depletion is ongoing or if signs of recovery are evident, a secondary short-term reference period is also defined (here, 2009 to 2014).

 Indicator components